Rail profile: Rail weights and sizes

 Commonly, in rail terminology pound is a metonym for the expression pounds per yard and hence a 132–pound rail means a rail of 132 pounds per yard.

 Europe

 Rails are made in a large number of different sizes.
 Some common European rail sizes include:

 In the countries of the former USSR, 65 kg/m rails and 75 kg/m rails (not thermally hardened) are common.
 Thermally hardened 75 kg/m rails also have been used on heavy-duty railroads like Baikal–Amur Mainline, but have proven themselves deficient in operation and were mainly rejected in favor of 65 kg/m rails.

+The high-speed rail (HSR) systems of France (TGV) and Germany (ICE) use 60 kg/m rails.

 North America

 The American Society of Civil Engineers (or ASCE) specified rail profiles in 1893 for 5 lb/yd increments from 40 to 100 lb/yd.
 Height of rail equaled width of foot for each ASCE tee-rail weight; and the profiles specified fixed proportion of weight in head, web and foot of 42%, 21% and 37%, respectively.
 ASCE 90 lb/yd profile was adequate; but heavier weights were less satisfactory.
 In 1909, the American Railway Association (or ARA) specified standard profiles for 10 lb/yd increments from 60 to 100 lb/yd.
 The American Railway Engineering Association (or AREA) specified standard profiles for 100 lb/yd, 110 lb/yd and 120 lb/yd rails in 1919, for 130 lb/yd and 140 lb/yd rails in 1920, and for 150 lb/yd rails in 1924.
 The trend was to increase rail height/foot-width ratio and strengthen the web.
 Disadvantages of the narrower foot were overcome through use of tie plates.
 AREA recommendations reduced the relative weight of rail head down to 36%, while alternative profiles reduced head weight to 33% in heavier weight rails.
 Attention was also focused on improved fillet radii to reduce stress concentration at the web junction with the head.
 AREA recommended the ARA 90 lb/yd profile.
 Old ASCE rails of lighter weight remained in use, and satisfied the limited demand for light rail for a few decades.
 AREA merged into the American Railway Engineering and Maintenance-of-Way Association in 1997.